electerious/fsify/README.md

 ### Returns

-- `{Promise}({Array})` A promise that resolves a structure.
+- `{Promise<Array>}` A promise that resolves a structure.
 Equal to the input structure, but parsed and with a absolute path as the name.

 ## Structure